 Effective January 1, 2018, the IRS will implement new audit procedures applicable to entities (including LLCs) taxed as partnerships.
-These new audit rules may be referred to as the New Partnership Audit Regime.

-Application of the New Partnership Audit Regime.
+Application of the New Partnership Rules

 Requirement to Appoint a Partnership Representative.